-- (a) A faculty member does not in any way exploit his/her own status, especially in relation to colleagues of different status, or in relation to students and staff.
-A faculty member does not engage in intimidation or harassment of any person or group under any circumstances. - (b) A faculty member treats students, staff members, faculty colleagues, and other members of the college community with respect and dignity. - (c) A faculty member does not use his/her status for soliciting personal gain in exchange for favours as a result of the faculty member's status. - (d) A faculty member acts with respect for every person's right to full and equal recognition and exercise of a person's rights and freedoms, without distinction, exclusion, or preference based on race, colour, sex, pregnancy, family status, marital status, sexual orientation, civil status, age, creed or religion, political convictions, language, ethnic or national origin, social condition, disability or the use of any means to palliate a handicap, or on any other ground that is not reasonable.
+- (a) Faculty members do not in any way exploit their own status, especially in relation to colleagues of different status, or in relation to students and staff.
+Faculty members do not engage in intimidation or harassment of any person or group under any circumstances. - (b) A faculty member treats students, staff members, faculty colleagues, and other members of the college community with respect and dignity. - (c) Faculty members do not use their status for soliciting personal gain in exchange for favours as a result of the faculty members' status. - (d) A faculty member acts with respect for every person's right to full and equal recognition and exercise of a person's rights and freedoms, without distinction, exclusion, or preference based on race, colour, sex, pregnancy, family status, marital status, sexual orientation, civil status, age, creed or religion, political convictions, language, ethnic or national origin, social condition, disability or the use of any means to palliate a handicap, or on any other ground that is not reasonable.
 Discrimination exists where such a distinction, exclusion, or preference has the effect of nullifying or impairing such a right. - (e) A relationship between a faculty member and any other member(s) of the postsecondary community that is based on business, kinship, marriage, or affectional relations is not allowed to influence in any way the faculty member's work, work situation or status, or to advantage or disadvantage any of the persons involved in such relationship.